 Click Main Menu --> Settings --> Advanced BVH Broadcasting

-- Turn on capture for live data and edit for prerecorded data.
+- Enable Capture for live data and Edit for prerecorded data.

 Open recorded data or connect a mocap device.
 If using pre-recorded data, make sure it is looping

 Axis Neuron setup

 Go to File --> Settings -->Broadcasting.